marcoverpas/PhD_Lectures_Macerata_2025/README.md

 - If $` s = 0 `$, real profits = real investment.

-Lastly, note that net profits must be calculated net of interests paid to the banks:
+Lastly, note that, if one assumes that bank employees do not consume, net profits must be calculated net of interests paid to the banks:

 $$ \Pi_n = r_f \cdot (w \cdot N + r_b \cdot B) - r_l \cdot \lambda( \bar{r}_b ) \cdot (w \cdot N + r_b \cdot B) \quad \text{(10)} $$

 where $` \lambda `$ is workers' deposit holdings to total income ratio, defined as a negative function of the interest rate on private securities, and $` r_l `$ is the interest rate on bank loans to firms.

 An increase in the interest rate paid by firms on securities produces contrasting consequences, as it reduces $` \lambda `$ but increases $` r_b \cdot B `$.
+However, if the assumption that banks do not consume is relaxed, a portion of the interest payments to banks flows back to firms in the form of consumption.
+As a result, the net effect of an increase in the interest rate can actually be positive for firms.

 *Note*: For a dynamic rendition of the MCT model, see [B3 Model BMW](#B3_Model_BMW).